What NOT TO Sell Online - Products to Avoid

 If you are selling relatively cheap items and sourcing them from China where they only cost less than $7.00, shipped to your customer, and you sell them for $35-$40, that's a great margin (and an OK profit), which opens up advertising on Amazon (they only take 15-20% of the sale price as their commission) as well as Facebook marketing if you have the right type of product.

 Some products simply are not well made and result in a lot of returns.
 Returns cost you extra money in back and forth shipments.
 More important than the cost of shipping defective items and replacements back and forth is the cost to your reputation.
 It's hard to build up a loyal customer base when everything you sell them is junk.
 You can kiss referrals from those customers goodbye, as well!

 I shouldn't have to say this, but absolutely do not sell knockoff products!
 Not only will it kill you as far as repeat and referral customers are concerned, but when you sell fake products, you are committing fraud and are setting yourself up for massive legal problems.
 When you are caught (and you WILL be caught), the financial ramifications will absolutely bankrupt you!
 Still need convincing?
-Check out the recent $144.2 million lawsuit Gucci recently won against online counterfeiters (ouch!).
+Check out the $144.2 million lawsuit Gucci won against online counterfeiters (ouch!).

 EXCEPTIONS: Sorry, but when it comes to having reliable, genuine products, there is nothing more important than your reputation.
 There are no exceptions to this rule!